Last updated on April 8th, 2022

 Once you’ve completed our guide, please call 0800 6524 881 if you want to proceed further.

-Can You Claim Compensation For An Accident On A Business Property?
+- Am I Eligible To Claim Compensation For An Accident On A Business Property?

 It’s never nice to be injured following an accident on a business property.
 It’s even worse when the accident wasn’t your fault.
 Luckily, you’re well within your rights to start a personal injury compensation claim for an accident on a business property if you can show that: